10-12-white/10-12-white.github.io/maths/maths/rudin.md

 Then, consider how to make it for a particular area.
 At any point in the function, you would have an f'(x).
 And the gradient between two points would be $ f'(x) = \frac{{f(h) - f(x)}}{(h - x)} $

+The steps are exactly the same.

+1) Cofirm the eligibility of the problem to meet the criteria